d5/tengo/docs/tutorial.md

 | 2 | `&&` |
 | 1 | `\|\|` |

-Just like Go, `++` and `--` operators form statements, not expressions, they fall outside the operator hierarchy.
+Like Go, `++` and `--` operators form statements, not expressions, they fall outside the operator hierarchy.

 ### Selector and Indexer